SE::Bing - Bing search engine results parser

 - Collecting link databases - for A-Poster, XRumer, AllSubmitter, etc.

-- Search for inbound links (mentions) of websites
+- Searching for backlinks (mentions) of sites

-- Search for vulnerable websites
+- Searching for vulnerable sites

 Queries